UAE: Now, residents can watch a 30-year-old documentary on country's traditional art forms

 To bring his idea to visual life, he approached Maha.
 “To me it was something completely new,” she recalled.
 “I was unsure.
 How many drums can we show?
 It was going to be boring.
 But when I took it to my boss, he was very excited and said let’s do it.”

-When the project began shooting, it was conceived to be small production.
+When they began shooting the project, it was meant to be small production.
 However, things began to snowball.
 “It became huge,” said Maha.
 “Khalid had said five but we ended up shooting 25 different art forms, each unique in its own way.”

 Khalid said that apart from the Ayyala, there were several dances and songs that they stumbled upon.
 “In the mountains, you would find songs sung during farming or of war,” he said.
 “When you go to the religious site, you will songs that praise Prophet Muhammed.
 There are also dances that came from Africa, there were drums that came from India, some art forms that came from Persia.
 There were groups who performed these songs and dances as hobbies.”